embench/embench-iot/doc/README.md

   name.
 If it is relative then it will be interpreted as relative to the top level directory of the repository.
 The default value is `baseline-data`, and speed data will be sourced from `baseline-data/speed.json`.
+- `--relative` or `--absolute`: If `--relative` is specified, present benchmark results relative to the baseline architecture.
+If `--absolute` is specified, present absolute benchmark results.
+If neither is specified, present relative results, because this is the defined norm for Embench.
+- `--text-output`: Output the text in a plain text format.
+This is the default.
+- `--json-output`: Output the results in json format, instead of the default plain text format.
+- `--baseline-output`: Output results in a format suitable for use as baseline data instead of the default text format.
+This can be used instead of the reference data in `baseline-data/speed.json`.
 - `--target-module <target module>`: This mandatory argument specifies a python module in the [`pylib`](../pylib) directory with definitions of routines to run the benchmark.